CoordSpace/ws-ephemeral-qbit/README.md

 # WS-EPHEMERAL-QBIT

-This project aims to automate setting up an ephemeral matched port on windscribe's VPN service then setting a qBittorrent client's config to match.
-Once the setup is done it sleeps for next 6 days before renewal.
+This project aims to automate requesting an ephemeral matched port from windscribe then update a qBittorrent client's config to match.
+Once the setup is done it sleeps for 6 days before requesting a new port.
 This tool assumes you have a windscribe pro account and a qBittorrent client with accessible webui.

 ## Docker Compose Setup